EugenMayer/docker-sync/docs/advanced/sync-strategies.rst

 .. image:: /_static/native_osx.png
   :alt: DockerSync native_osx strategy overview

-For advanced understanding, please read :doc:`../advanced/native-osx-under-the-hood`.
+For advanced understanding, please read :ref:`native_osx in depth`.

 Native-OSX is a combination of two concepts, `OSXFS only`_ and Unison together.
 We use OSX to sync the file-system into a sync-container to /host_sync.
 In that sync container we sync from /host_sync to /app_sync using Unison. /app_sync is exposed as a named volume mount and consumed in the app.
 You ask yourself, why?
 Its fairly simple.